 Dr. Gumport was appointed Stanford University’s first Vice Provost for Graduate Education in 2006.
 Her title was subsequently changed to Vice Provost for Graduate Education and Postdoctoral Affairs.
 She served in this role through 2019.

 Since 2019, Dr. Gumport serves as Co-Director of the Stanford Leadership Academy, member of the Board of Directors for the Stanford Alumni Association, and member of the Faculty Advisory Board for the Knight-Hennessy Scholars Program.
-She also serves as a strategic advisor to Stanford’s Distinguished Careers Institute and Stanford’s Social Impact Labs.
+She also serves as a strategic advisor to Stanford Impact Labs and related initiatives.

 Research and Publications

-Dr. Gumport’s academic publications include seven books.
-Her most recent books include: Academic Fault Lines (2019), Sociology of Higher Education (2007), and Academic Pathfinders (2002), and the fifth edition of the co-edited volume, American Higher Education in the Twenty-first Century: Social, Political, and Economic Challenges (2023).
+Dr. Gumport’s academic publications include six books.
+Her most recent books include: Academic Fault Lines (2019), Sociology of Higher Education (2007), Academic Pathfinders (2002), and the fifth edition of the co-edited volume, American Higher Education in the Twenty-first Century: Social, Political, and Economic Challenges (2023).
 She has also published 60 peer-reviewed articles, book chapters, and commissioned reports.

 As a sociologist of higher education, Dr. Gumport has focused her research and teaching on key changes in the academic landscape and organizational character of American higher education.
 She has studied the dynamics of academic change in several arenas – illuminating what facilitates change and what impedes it – across and within different types of colleges and universities.
 Driven by an abiding interest in knowledge change, Dr. Gumport has analyzed how organizational, intellectual, political, economic, and professional interests redefine the content, structure, and relative legitimacy of academic fields.
 Specific studies include: the emergence and institutionalization of interdisciplinary fields; professional socialization across academic disciplines; organizational restructuring and selective investment; the ascendance of industry logic in public higher education; forces that promote and inhibit academic collaboration; decision-making about appropriate organizational forms to support new ideas; and leading organizational change for optimal effectiveness with internal and external stakeholders.
 Her research within the United States and Europe examines how universities that are ostensibly competitors determine when and how to collaborate.
 Her analyses include implications for academic leaders who pursue strategic initiatives, manage environmental pressures and stakeholder interests, and seek leadership development resources.